bartosz-antosik/vscode-spellright/README.md

 ### Note on Windows 7 Installation

 Windows 7 does not have Spell Checking API so in this case extension uses then built in *Hunspell* spell checker.
-To use it a pair of Dictionary/Affixes (\*.dic/\*.aff) files have to be downloaded from [here](https://github.com/titoBouzout/Dictionaries) (please remember to download RAW files) and placed in `Dictionaries` subfolder of VSCode's user global configuration directory, usually located at:
+To use it a pair of Dictionary (\*.dic) and Affixes (\*.aff) files have to be downloaded from [here](https://github.com/titoBouzout/Dictionaries) (please remember to download RAW files) and placed in `Dictionaries` subfolder of VSCode's user global configuration directory, usually located at:

 ```
 c:\Users\%USERNAME%\AppData\Roaming\Code\